The Wind in the Willows

 The book made Grahame's fortune, enabling him to retire from his hated (though respectable and well paid) bank job and move to the country.
 Grahame spent his time by the River Thames doing much as the animal characters in his book do; namely (in one of the most famous phrases from the book) 'simply messing about in boats'.
 The book was saved from obscurity by the then famous playwright, A. A. Milne, who loved the book and adapted it for stage in Toad of Toad Hall.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Wind in the Willows" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Wind in the Willows" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools